 The remainder of the report proceeds as follows.
 First, we offer description of the structure of the C-Explorer and the UI design.
 The components in UI design are discussed in detail and justifications on how they serve the purpose of the project are given.
 Then the current progress is presented.
 The tests we performed on the program are given with the results commented.
 We then discuss about the motivation of doing edge-attributed community search problem and the formal problem definition.
-Potential solutions are also proposed.
+Detailed description of algorithm and justification are also proposed.
+Following that we give the experiments on the EACQ algorithm and analyze the results.
 Next, the difficulties encountered will be listed and described.
 We also give the current mitigation strategies or possible solutions for each difficulty.
 Finally, we close up with a summary and provide inspirations that may lead to future work.